ciber-lab/nafta/README.md

 ## Introduction

+This repository presents project Nafta, which focuses on oil spill detection and segmentation.
+In addition, YOLOv3 model is implemented to detect oil rigs and vessels.
+All models trained on the Nafta dataset can be download [Here][Models].
+Please read the following article for more detailed information about the project and procedures.

 ### Article

  Please cite this article if you use the dataset, model or method(s), or find the article useful in your research.
 Thank you!